3dem/emhub/docs/user_manual/configuration/config_forms.rst

 -----------------

 This form is used to define a list of worker hosts that are allowed to connect with EMhub.
 An alias should be defined for each hosts.
-After a worker hosts is connected, it can notify the host hardware.
+After a worker is connected, it notifies the EMhub server of the hardware configuration in the worker machine (e.g. available CPU cores, RAM memory, and GPUs).
 See below the initial configuration and after workers have connected and sent some info.

 .. tab:: Initial